-Branches and Agencies in the same Federal Reserve District and state are not required to consolidate, but may submit a consolidated FFIEC 002 provided
+U.S. branches and agencies in the same Federal Reserve District and state are not required to consolidate, but may submit a consolidated FFIEC 002 provided that:

-The offices are located in the same city and, insured and uninsured branches are not combined 17
+The offices are located in the same city and, insured and uninsured branches are not combined

-Where and When to Submit
+Where and When to Submit?

 - The reporting week is a seven day period that begins Tuesday and ends the following Monday. - The reports are due to the Federal Reserve by the Wednesday following the Monday as-of-date in the form of a signed hard copy, sent by messenger, fax, or electronic submission.
 (Please do not submit the same report by more than one of these methods).
-18

-Where and When to Submit
+Where and When to Submit?